The Complete Longevity Supplement Stack: What 3 Doctors Actually Recommend

 What the doctors say

-Huberman presents Vitamin D as a steroid hormone (not technically a vitamin) that regulates a significant portion of the human genome.
-He emphasizes the role of sunlight in natural production while noting most people are deficient.
+Vitamin D3 functions as a steroid hormone that regulates hundreds of genes, and up to 70% of Americans have insufficient levels.
+Huberman presents it as a hormone that regulates a significant portion of the human genome, emphasizing the role of sunlight in natural production while noting most people are deficient.

 Hyman cites alarming statistics: 70% of Americans have insufficient Vitamin D levels.
 He recommends 4000 IU daily as a foundational supplement, noting its critical role in immune function, bone health, and metabolic processes.